mhagstrand/slate/source/includes/_api_CRUD_categories.md

 To maximize system performance, Bigcommerce caps the total number of parent categories at seven.
 If your `PUT` includes the ID of a parent category in the `parent_id` field, Bigcommerce will check the parent and any children of the current category to determine the total number of parent categories.
 If your `PUT` would cause the total number of parent categories to exceed the maximum of seven, Bigcommerce will return a 403 error.

+### Response

+Example JSON returned in the response:

 ```json
 {
   "id": 10,